malstrom72/PikaScript/README.md

 HTML documentation for the standard library lives in `docs/help/`.
 Open `docs/help/index.html` to browse available functions and examples.

+## Testing

+The standard library examples shown in `docs/help` also serve as the unit tests.
+`tests/unittests.pika` loads each documentation page, extracts the example code, and executes it.
+This double-checking system keeps the docs accurate and ensures the library functions behave as documented.

 ## License

 PikaScript is released under the BSD 2-Clause license.
 See [LICENSE](LICENSE) for details.